RAW vs JPEG: Why File Format Matters for Editing

 If you're asking "should I shoot RAW?" then you probably should at least try it.

-The flexibility RAW provides catches mistakes, enables creative changes, and gives you room to learn.
+The flexibility RAW provides catches exposure mistakes, enables creative changes, and gives you room to learn.
+You can even recover landscape shots where the sky was overexposed or shadows went too dark.
 If you later decide you prefer JPEG workflow, you've lost nothing except storage space during the experiment.

 But if you're shooting JPEG and happy with your results, switching to RAW won't magically improve your photos.
 It just gives you more options.
 Whether you need those options depends on you.